The First Step Act offers hope to people going into the federal prison system. Learn more about the law and what it means to you.

 President Trump signed the First Step Act on Friday, December 20, 2018.
-We’re proud of our partner, Shon Hopwood (and so many others), who lobbied valiantly for the passage of this law.
-It’s a first step, but it’s a great step in the right direction for a smarter, more effective criminal justice system.
+We’re proud of our former partner, Shon Hopwood (and so many others), who lobbied valiantly for the passage of this law.
+It’s the first step, but it’s a great step in the right direction for a smarter, more effective criminal justice system.

 As a former prisoner who served multiple decades, I offer insight that others may take into account when thinking about how to interpret the First Step Act and the way that this law will influence thousands of people.